Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- [*New Reaper Bot Beta v0.6 info at QHQ!*](https://groups.google.com/g/rec.games.computer.quake.playing/c/3Zhx62Et-O4/m/mrf3h8CuKJAJ), rec.games.computer.quake.playing, Mouser, 9 Oct 1996.

-Sadly the QHQ was not captured by archive.org and all of the news, reaper-specific webpages, and forums discussion the reaper bot have been lost.
+Sadly the QHQ was not captured by archive.org and all of the news, reaper-specific webpages, and forum discussion the reaper bot have been lost.

 This version of the bot does not appear to have been announced on BluesNews, although all other versions were.